jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 ## Configurers
 Configurers are pure Unstable/Flexible elements.
 Nothing depends upon them.
 Nothing knows about them.
 They are completely invisible to the rest of the design.
 Their only responsibility is to create objects in the design and assemble them.

 Configurers only depend upon concrete class constructors and their signatures.
 Most concrete class updates won’t affect Configurers.
 Configurers tend to be relatively small.
-When updates are required, their updates (or complete replacement!) tend to be fairly straightforward.
+When updates are required, their updates (or complete replacement!) tend to be straightforward.

 Configurers are not only invisible to the rest of the design, but they are also invisible to each other.
 The Hexagonal Architecture design can accommodate as many Configurers as needed.
 The design can easily swap out Configuers for different environments, such as Production, Test, etc.